A Simple Guide to Upskill for 2020's Tech Jobs

 Hottest Tech Skills for the New Year

 Generally, the skills needed for IT continue to change due to new demands and new roles constantly cropping up in what is a very dynamic sector.
 Staying informed of what employers want is more important than ever, and can be hugely beneficial for your job search.
-So, what skills are needed for you to land your dream job?
-We took a look at four crucial soft skills for technology professionals in our previous blog, and this global survey focused on the most in demand tech skills that can get you hired in 2017.
-By keeping these in mind when you’re looking to expand your skillset, you’ll give yourself options if and when you look to move on.
+By keeping this in mind when you’re looking to expand your skillset, you’ll give yourself options if and when you look to move on.

 Learning new skills over the festive season doesn’t have to be a chore.
 There are proactive and engaging ways to get involved with the community, build your network, and grow your skillset.
 Using the festive season to upskill yourself can be beneficial to your career and your own personal development.
 Find something that works for you and, most importantly, something that you enjoy!